ctyeong/Riseholme-2021/README.md

 # How to Use

-First, either (1) download the .zip file by using [this link](https://github.com/ctyeong/Riseholme-2021/archive/refs/heads/main.zip) and unzip it or (2) git clone the repository by typing the following command:
+First, either (1) download the .zip file by using [this link](https://github.com/ctyeong/Riseholme-2021/archive/refs/heads/main.zip) and unzip it or (2) git clone this repository by typing the following command:

 ```
 $ git clone https://github.com/ctyeong/Riseholme-2021.git